maemo-leste/maemo-user-guide/source/chapters/ui.rst

 .. note:: :ref:`summary:Unexpected behavior`: Even if this arrow is not shown, tapping on the title of the application will show the in-app menu.

 .. tip:: To access the in-app menu, you can also use the menu hardware button (if the device has it), see :ref:`chapters/devices:Device specific info [wip]`

+Menus don't have a In-app menu of themselves, only windows have it.

 .. index:: Notifications